 To find out more about the work of the CBM and locations of where Christadelphians meet in Europe, click on the country on the map or on the name of the country below the map.
-CBM also works in the Central Asian states, the Gulf states and Israel and its neighbours, which under come under the administration of CBM Europe.

-Compared with other CBM areas, West European countries are easy to reach, with none of the climatic extremes, physical discomforts, communication dificulties and culture shock that await visitors to Africa and the Caribbean.
+Compared with other CBM areas, West European countries are easy to reach, with none of the climatic extremes, physical discomforts, communication difficulties and culture shock that await visitors to Africa and the Caribbean.
 Yet, despite much preaching work, the number of brothers and sisters has remained small.

 One reason for this is deeply-rooted, centuries-old religious tradition.
 Particularly in Catholic countries, few have the independence of mind to seek Bible truth for themselves.
 In Protestant countries, where there is more of a tradition of personal Bible reading, there has been a little success, particularly in the Netherlands and Germany.

 The greatest adversary however is materialism, which means that people are preoccupied with what they think of as ‘the good things of life’ and do not feel the need for God.

 Over the last few years, there has been some success in the relatively new areas of Eire and Spain.

 This is the newest area for CBM work.
 It started with preaching work in Esperanto in 1980s.
 The learning of the ‘world language’ Esperanto was encouraged by the communists and so this was a way of reaching people in communist countries.
 After the fall of communism at the end of the eighties, we were able to preach more freely in these countries, first by correspondence courses and then by preaching visits.
 In Bulgaria and Russia, however, under the influence of the Orthodox Church, laws have been passed which restrict our preaching (and that of other Western churches).